mwouts/jupytext/README.md

 R markdown (extension `.Rmd`) is a well established markdown [notebook format](https://rmarkdown.rstudio.com/).
 As the name states, R markdown was designed in the R community, but it actually support [many languages](https://yihui.name/knitr/demo/engines/).
 A few months back, the support for python significantly improved with the arrival of the [`reticulate`](https://github.com/rstudio/reticulate) package.

-R markdown is almost identical to markdown export of Jupyter notebooks.
+R markdown is a source only format for notebooks.
+It is almost identical to markdown export of Jupyter notebooks with outputs filtered.
 For reference, Jupyter notebooks are exported to markdown using either
 - _Download as Markdown (.md)_ in Jupyter's interface,
 - or `nbconvert notebook.ipynb --to markdown`.